Kejoko/nvim-dotfiles/readme.md

     - [x] Open up the current file when we hit `<leader>n`
     - [ ] Fix the icons?
 Why is there a red box on the modified files line
     - [ ] Why is the separating line not directly splitting the file explorer and the editor window
-    - [ ] Try NvimTree
+    - [ ] ~~Try NvimTree~~
 - [x] Bufferline
     - [x] Make the not currently selected bufferline tabs be darker than the current tab
     - [ ] ~~Add a blue line above the currently selected tab~~
     - [x] Don't italicize the currently open tab
     - [x] Add the buffer number to the beginning of the tab
     - [x] Fix the icons so they can actually display
-    - [ ] Fix the seperator for the file explorer and the left most tab
+    - [x] Fix the seperator for the file explorer and the left most tab
 - [ ] ~~Incline to show the name of the currently open file in the top of the window~~
 - [x] Python support
 - [x] Debugging capabilities
     - [x] C++
+    - [x] Python
-    - [ ] Python
+    - [ ] GLSL
-- [ ] Find a better key sequence for scrolling through code autocomplete suggestions.
+- [x] Find a better key sequence for scrolling through code autocomplete suggestions.
 Perhaps Shift or Ctrl + J or K?
 I don't like using the arrow keys to navigate the ocde completion stuff
-- [ ] Let's experiment with different themes.
+- [x] Let's experiment with different themes.
 The VS Code theme is no longer scratching the itch ...
-- [ ] Are we able to support bolded terms and italic terms based on syntax?
+- [x] Are we able to support bolded terms and italic terms based on syntax?
 For example, pre processor definitions could be bolded